gmzi/edgarQ/README.md

 1. Create an .env file in project root, and add this:
    USER_AGENT="[your email of choice]"
 2. Run locally with `vercel dev` command.
-(You might have to install the vercel CLI).
+(You might have to install the vercel CLI, if so you can find instructions [here](https://vercel.com/docs/cli)).
 3. Make queries with either of these two urls:
    - `http://localhost:3000/pages?` to see a basic form, add a ticker symbol and submit to retrieve data.
    - `http://localhost:3000/api/data?ticker=--example--` (replace "--example--" with a valid ticker symbol) to see data in json format.